 Readiness and links to data

-waters); (b) groundwaters; and (c) waters protected for a specific reason such as drinking waters and nature sites.
-For each water type, we include a representative element that is tested to assess the condition of a water body; reflecting water quality and/or hydromorphology.
-There are many more elements assessed and tests undertaken; this represents a snapshot of the complete WFD Regulations dataset.
-Supporting detail for each of the water types and a more detailed dashboard of data are available in the
+This indicator is not available for reporting in 2022 in a finalised form.
+A revised interim indicator is presented here as an experimental statistic that was first presented in 2021.
+It includes metrics from the WFD Regulations status tests for (a) surface water bodies (rivers, lakes, estuaries and coastal waters) and (b) groundwaters; as well as additional metrics for (c) waters protected for a specific reason such as drinking waters and nature sites.
+For each water type, we include a representative element that is tested to assess the condition of a water body, reflecting water quality and/or hydromorphology (the physical character and water content in water bodies).
+There are many more elements assessed and tests undertaken; the data represent a snapshot of the complete WFD Regulations dataset.
+There are no new assessments included in the 2022 report.

-a) For surface waters (including rivers, lakes, estuaries and coasts)
+B3a) Surface waters (including rivers, lakes, estuaries and coasts)

 In total, 16% of surface water bodies met all the relevant criteria of the WFD Regulations in 2019.
 For rivers, invertebrates and the combined test for macrophytes and phytobenthos (plants and algae) are reported to indicate biological quality, where 76% and 45% of tests carried out passed for the water bodies assessed, respectively.
 For lakes, the representative biological element shown is phytoplankton with 52% of water bodies assessed passing.
 For estuaries and coasts saltmarsh is used to reflect the extent and quality of habitat; results show 36% and 50% of water bodies monitored pass the test, respectively.

 In 2019, 75% of groundwaters passed quantitative tests and 45% passed chemical (qualitative) tests.